Diesel engine: Air-blast injection

 Early diesel engines injected fuel with the assistance of compressed air, which atomised the fuel and forced it into the engine through a nozzle (a similar principle to an aerosol spray).
 The nozzle opening was closed by a pin valve actuated by the camshaft.
 Although the engine was also required to drive an air compressor used for air-blast injection, the efficiency was nonetheless better than other combustion engines of the time.
 However the system was heavy and it was slow to react to changing torque demands, making it unsuitable for road vehicles.

 Unit injectors

 A unit injector system, also known as "Pumpe-Düse" (pump-nozzle in German) combines the injector and fuel pump into a single component, which is positioned above each cylinder.
 This eliminates the high-pressure fuel lines and achieves a more consistent injection.
 Under full load, the injection pressure can reach up to 220 MPa.
 Unit injectors are operated by a cam and the quantity of fuel injected is controlled either mechanically (by a rack or lever) or electronically.

-Due to increased performance requirementss, unit injectors have been largely replaced by common-rail injection systems.
+Due to increased performance requirements, unit injectors have been largely replaced by common rail injection systems.